 Are you a resident of AK, AZ, CO, HI, MT, NV, NM, ND, UT, or WY?
 Then you may be eligible for up to $18,000 per year towards tuition through WICHE’s Professional Student Exchange Program (PSEP).

 Anytime I meet an applicant who scores well on the OAT, I ask him or her to write a how-to article on how he or she prepared to take it.
 This is such an article.
 You can’t get much better than the top score of 400 in every […]

-Peer Advisers are upperclassmen who are trained to assist incoming students make the transition into professional grad school.
+Peer Advisors are upperclassmen who are trained to assist incoming students make the transition into professional grad school.
 One of the ways they assist is through the Peer Advisor Blog.
-Here is an example of such a blog article that may even be helpful to you as a […]
+Here is an example of such a blog article that may even be helpful to you as a pre-optometry […]